- Hashimoto’s thyroiditis is an autoimmune disorder and the most common cause of hypothyroidism in those over six years old.

 Based on research, autoimmune disorders are likely a combination of issues.
 Infections, nutrient deficiencies, poor gut health, and toxin burden may all play parts in triggering autoimmune diseases.
 Let’s take a closer look at these possible triggers.

-Bacterial, parasitic, and viral infections are a primary reason for developing autoimmune conditions, including Hashimoto’s thyroiditis.
+Bacterial, parasitic, and infections are a primary reason for developing autoimmune conditions, including Hashimoto’s thyroiditis.
 Infectious pathogens are thought to play a significant role in autoimmune diseases.
 Specific pathogens can worsen autoimmune diseases as well.
 (9)

 In particular, the parasitical infection Blastocystis hominis and bacterial infection H. pylori have both been linked to Hashimoto’s disease.
 (10, 11)